 The shipment consists of 1 consignment only

-The change of residence and arrival of the shipment occurs at the same time
+The change of residence and arrival of the shipment occurs at the

 Personal Effects Checklist